flingyp/lint-config/README.md

 }
 ```

-> You don't need `.eslintignore` normally as it has been provided by the preset.
+> `.eslintignore` normally as it has been provided by the preset.
+But `.stylelintignore` needs a custom definition

 ### Add script for package.json